 The following trains run six days per week:

-3rd Street Switch – runs without stopping to Cojones and serves the 5 plants located on 3rd Street in Cojones.
+3rd Street Switch – runs without stopping to Cojones and serves the 5 major shippers located on 3rd Street in Cojones.

-Cojones Local – runs to Cojones and switches all other industries.
-It also picks up lumber and box shook cars and sets out local deliveries.
+Cojones Local – runs to Cojones and switches non-agricultural industries.

-Aurora & Bend (A-B) Local – switches all industries in these two towns.
+Aurora & Bend (A-B) Local – switches all non-agricultural industries in these two towns.

 Cojones Reefers – runs twice daily to serve packing houses in Cojones.